 TRUTH: Dermatillomania isn’t as simple as popping some pimples.
 There is an obsessive nature behind the urge, which is why it’s been classified under OCD and Impulse Control Disorders.
 There is a repetitive nature behind picking at your skin whether it’s a conscious decision to place yourself in front of a mirror and ‘search’, an action that begins without you noticing while you watch TV, or something you do while you sleep.
 Skin picking becomes a disorder when you are unable to stop yourself in the moment, can’t control when you’re doing it/ how often you do it, and it affects your day-to-day living while affecting your self-esteem.

-5. MYTH: To be a compulsive skin picker means that you do so because you hate yourself a LOT.
+5. MYTH: To be a compulsive skin picker means that you do so because you hate yourself.

 6. MYTH: People who pick at their skin, leaving marks, do it for attention.